Could you build a successful career as a travel blogger? This expert guide could help you on your way...

 From finding your niche to website design, social media tips, and knowing your audience inside and out, this guide is designed to take you from the beginning stages right up to how to make money from your blog, with advice from some of the most successful travel bloggers in the industry.

-enjoy about travelling – people, food, wildlife, history – and make that the central theme of your blog.
+Consider what you enjoy about travelling – people, food, wildlife, history – and make that the central theme of your blog.
 Passion is at the root of great writing, and making that shine through in your blog will keep readers interested.
 Sticking to what you love will keep your enthusiasm and motivation up, too.

 Remember, you don't have to cover everything about travel on your blog.
 If you don't go to museums when you're travelling, don't bother writing about them; if you love camping but hate hostels, stick to camping advice.
 You don't need to catch everyone in your net – do what you love to speak to the people who love it too.